 Other orchestras David has performed with include the New Orleans Opera, New World Symphony, Fort Worth Symphony, Virginia Symphony, and Virginia Opera.
 David also had the privilege to play alongside the American Brass Quintet and the Dallas Symphony Brass Quintet, and was a member of the Brazen Brass 5 brass quintet, which was awarded the 2014 Aspen Music Festival Brass Quintet Fellowship.

 David was awarded the Aspen Music Festival Orchestral Trumpet Fellowship in 2015, and he also attended the Round Top Summer Festival Institute (Round Top, TX) in 2011 and 2012, and the Kennedy Center Summer Music Institute (Washington D.C.) in 2007 and 2008.
 David studied trumpet primarily with Tom Booth, Ben Wright, and Peter Chapman, and studied intermittently with Marie Speziale, Ray Mase, Kevin Cobb, Louis Hanzlik, Karin Bliznik, and Tom Cupples.

-Also a published composer, David's portfolio ranges from solo pieces to chamber works, compositions for band and orchestra, and film scores.
-Additionally, he enjoys arranging and transcribing music spanning multiple genres for all kinds of groups.
-David’s primary composition teachers include Dr. Robert Frank and Simon Sargon.
+Also a published composer, David's portfolio ranges from solo pieces to chamber works of various instrumentation, compositions for band and orchestra, and film scores.
+Additionally, he enjoys arranging for a wide variety of outlets and contracts with various churches, professional and academic ensembles, and other organizations.
+David studied composition primarily with Dr. Robert Frank.